adrianjost/SmartLight-Firmware/README.md

 #### Set Channels directly

 Sets all channels to the defined values.
+The max value is `255`.

 ```json
 {